 High-value assets may be expensive or may have sensitive company data.
 While they could belong to either of the previous categories as well, these are the types of high-value equipment that would be a struggle to replace if anything happened to them.

-There are several different options available for the types of tags for your assets.
+When looking for industrial labeling solutions, there are several different options available for the types of tags for your assets.
+They are:

 Barcodes are the most abundant and basic type of asset label that almost everyone in the world has encountered.
 While there are several types of 1D barcode labels, there are two widely used types: Code 39 and Code 128.
 Code 39, also known as the 3 of 9 Barcode, allows uppercase alphabet and numbers, along with a few special characters.
 Code 128 uses the ASCII character set, making it capable of more characters than Code 39 and more precise.